jtarrio/webrtlsdr/docs/highlevel.md

 ### Compute the frequency spectrum

 You can use the `Spectrum` sample receiver to compute the frequency spectrum of your received radio signals.

-It receives the sample stream and you can call its `getSpectrum()` method periodically to get the spectrum of the latest samples (you can use `SampleCounter` for this.)
+You can call its `getSpectrum()` method periodically to get the spectrum of the received signals so you can display it on a waterfall, for example.
+(You can use `SampleCounter` to perform the periodic calls.)

 The `Spectrum` class has a `size` property that contains the number of frequency buckets in the spectrum.
 This size is always a power of 2.
-You can set it to another value if you wish — if you don't specify a power of 2, it will be set to the next higher power of 2.
+You can set it to another value if you wish; if you don't specify a power of 2, it will be set to the next higher power of 2.

-This class also has a `getSpectrum()` method.
-This method takes a `Float32Array` that will be populated with the content of the spectrum of the last few received samples.
+This class also has a `getSpectrum()` method that takes a `Float32Array` that will be populated with the content of the spectrum of the last few received samples.
 This array should be of the same size returned by the `size` property, but it is not an error if it isn't: only the elements that fit in the array will be populated.

 Each element of the populated array contains the power for that frequency bin in decibels (dB).
 The first half of the elements contains the positive frequency bins, and the second half contains the negative frequency bins.